TRIPURA RAHASYA

 57-58.
 I know it.
 Listen to what I say.
 There is nothing

 in the world not known to me.
-I have studied all the sacred
+I have studied all the

 literature with great care.
 Therefore hear my answer.